George Guido Schwartz

 George Guido Schwartz (1853–1926) was a New Zealand architect.
-Schwartz was born in Hamburg and studied there Hamburg and in Stuttgart before practicing in various cities around western Germany.
+Schwartz was born in Hamburg and studied there and in Stuttgart before practising in various cities around western Germany.
 Schwartz came to New Zealand to follow his brother but struggled to obtain work and worked as an actuary until 1896, when he started a full-time architectural career that lasted until his death in 1926.
 Schwartz mostly designed domestic and commercial premises and several of his surviving works are scheduled with the Wellington City Council and Heritage New Zealand.

 Early life

 George Guido Schwartz was born in the Free and Hanseatic City of Hamburg in 1853.
 Schwartz studied architecture in Hamburg and Stuttgart and in 1871 articled to Theo Necker.
 With Necker he worked in Hamburg, Wiesbaden, Frankfurt, Saarbrucken, and Stuttgart.

 New Zealand

 In 1878 Schwartz came to New Zealand aboard the Lanarkshire.
 Schwartz' brother had made the voyage earlier and worked as an account and actuary for the Government Life Insurance Company.
 Schwartz initially worked in Wellington but by 1885 he was working as a draughtsman in Christchurch.
 Architectural work was hard to come by and Schwartz worked as an actuary for the Government Life Insurance company, he remained with the company until 1896 to return to architecture.
 Schwartz mainly designed commercial and residential properties in the wider Wellington region.
 Schwartz designed many homes in the Queen Anne style.
-Schwartz practiced architecture up until his death in 1926.
+Schwartz practised architecture up until his death in 1926.

 Schwartz was a founding member of the New Zealand Institute of Architects and served as the first vice-president.
 In 1912 Schwartz became a Licentiate of the Royal Institute of British Architects, with the support of Alfred Atkins, Roger Bacon, and Frederick de Jersey Clere.